soliton-x/tokenofhonor/content/posts/my-first-token-of-honor.md

 A few years ago, during COVID, I decided to start an online business selling artisanal food, manufactured by the family business.
 Because of the nature of the product, it was highly seasonal — active only two to three months a year — which made it manageable alongside my client work.

 For practical reasons, I partnered with one of my cousin to handle logistics, while I'd do all the rest.
-Logistics was indeed a service I could have externalized to a third party company, but I thought it was important to have full control over the customer experience, and optimize the cost.
+I knew from the beginning logistics was something I could have externalized to a third party company.
+But I thought it was important to have full control over the customer experience, and diminish the cost.

+Ironically, it cost me my side-business.

-Since he was working 8AM-4PM for the family business, it made perfect sense to assign him with work he could be doing as he was already on the ground: a few hours in the morning, a few hours in the evening, for 2-3 months every year.
+Since my then-partner was working 8AM-4PM for the family business, it made perfect sense to assign him with work he could be doing over there, where everything was prepared, as he was already on the ground.
+It would only request from him a few hours in the morning, a few hours in the evening, for 2-3 months, every year.

-For 50% share in the business, I thought it would incentivize him to give his best.
+I thought that, for 50% share in the business, it would incentivize him to give his best.

-In other words, the deal sounded fair.
+In other words, the deal sounded fair and balanced.

-It sounded balanced.
-We shook hands on a shared vision I sold him: within three to five seasons, we’d build a strong brand that could eventually run — and sell — on its own.
+We shook hands on a shared vision I sold him: within three to five seasons, we’d build a strong online brand that could eventually run — and sell — on its own.

 The first season, the business made 3k€.
+Every penny was reinvested in growing.

 The second season, the business made 25k€.
+Every penny was reinvested in growing.

 The third season, the business made 55k€.
+Every penny was reinvested in growing.

-But from the beginning, something felt off.
+But, even though the business was growing, something felt off from the beginning.

 The balance was wrong — in risk-taking, effort, ambition, and real dedication.

+More than once, I found myself coming down late at night or early in the morning to handle the logistics myself.
 I kept running into excuses, low energy, and broken promises.

-More than once, I found myself coming down late at night or early in the morning to handle the logistics myself.
 It was clear that my partner was simply not fully invested.

-Later on, I came to the inevitable realization that this person was simply benefiting from my work and dedication.
-I was focused on growing a tree that would give fruits season after season.
-It was only about creating long term value, while delivering short term results.
+Later on, it came down to the inevitable conclusion that this person was simply benefiting from my work and dedication, without giving his best for the company to grow faser.

-I'll never know if this attitude was of malice, bad faith, greed, stupidity.
-The only thing I know is that, in life, you can either see the cake as finite, or infinite.
-A lot of people see the finite cake: they can't imagine for one second that the cake can grow bigger and bigger.
-Most of all, they don't realize they can bake their own cake.
+I was the only one really focused on growing a tree that would give fruits, season after season.

+I was in front of someone unprofessional, and he was my cousin.
+How was I suppose to deal with that?
+I accepted excuses, I accepted the apologies, and move on to the next season, hoping for it to be better.

+Was it out of malice, bad faith, greed, stupidity or lack of education?
+I don't really know.

-There is an entire generation of young people thinking like the mob.
+Still, I notice there is an entire generation of young people thinking like the mob.

 For them, you only win something by taking it from someone else.
 To get what they want, they're ready to lie, to beg, to ask for favors, to kiss rings.
 Everything but actual work and sacrifices.

-I was coming from an entrepreneurial background, where you move fast and break things, where you look at data, share feedback, learn on the spot and shoot for the moon.
+Coming from an entrepreneurial background, where you move fast and break things, where you look at data, share feedback, learn on the spot and shoot for the moon, it's little to say our energy didn't match.

 I carried a fire in me.
-I was fighting, pushing forward — while he most of the time moved softly, already acting he’d already won in life.
+I was fighting, pushing forward — while he most of the time moved softly.

 I was gambling with my finances and my family’s stability, while he remained safely within the comfort of his routine.

+I could have dealt with the lack of intensivity, but it came along with something else.

-In public, I remained quite and discreet about the business itself.
-In contrast, he spoke the language of winners — the polished rhetoric of a self-made man without the substance behind it.
-He was basically strutting around, and I never put a stop to it.
+In public, he spoke the language of winners — he had the rhetoric of a self-made man.
+He was buying his own story that he was an entrepreneur.
+He was basically strutting around.
+I’ve heard words so disturbing, they could make even the deaf bleed from the ears.

+In contrast, I mostly remained quite and discreet about the business itself.

 Season after season — one, two, three — the tension kept building until the clash came.

 Out of disgust, and because I wasn’t truly passionate about the product or industry, I gave him the opportunity to take full control of the company.

 I proposed to sell my shares, even though, in my mind, I had carried most of the weight that brought the business to where it was.

-6 months passed, nothing came in, not even the beginning of a proposition.
-I felt like, on top of everything else, I was now wasting my time.
-I started ruminating dark thoughts, I became ultra-irritable.
+6 months passed, nothing came in, not even the beginning of a proposal.

+It felt like, on top of everything else, I was now wasting my time.
+It was devastating to me to just wait.

 Finally, instead of waiting indefinetely, I came up with 3 offers, all pre-signed by me in advance.
+I dropped them on his desk.

 1. The buyout of my shares for 10,000€